-- a) To assess whether Pregnancy Circles (group-based antenatal care) improves the health of babies compared with the standard individual model of antenatal care. - b) To assess whether attending Pregnancy Circles improves maternal outcomes such as empowerment and post-natal depression, as well as increasing women's satisfaction with antenatal care. - c) To assess cost-effectiveness, intervention mechanisms, and acceptability of group-based antenatal care to women and staff.
+- a) whether Pregnancy Circles (group-based antenatal care) improves the health of babies compared with the standard individual model of antenatal care. - b) whether attending Pregnancy Circles improves maternal outcomes such as Page 9 of 48

+- empowerment and post-natal depression, as well as increasing women's satisfaction with antenatal care. - c) cost-effectiveness, intervention mechanisms, and acceptability of group-based antenatal care to women and staff and issues relevant to future sustainability and wider implementation in the NHS.